-New or existing tenants of Seattle-Tacoma International Airport (Airport) who wish to modify or expand their existing facilities must first contact their assigned Aviation Properties Manager or Airport Dining and Retail (ADR) Business Manager and submit to them a concept of what they would like to modify, change, or add to their lease space.
+New or existing tenants of Seattle-Tacoma International Airport (Airport) who wish to build, modify or expand their existing facilities must first contact their assigned Aviation Properties Manager, Facilities Manager or Airport Dining and Retail (ADR) Business Manager and submit to them a concept of what they would like to modify, change, or add to their lease space.
 The tenant's concept may range from a statement of scope intent to a completely illustrated design.
-As much information as possible should be provided about the scope of the proposed work for the concept review.
+As much information as possible should be provided about the scope, schedule, and budget of the proposed work for the concept review.